kilakpandey/python-basics/README.md

 - Accept marks of six students and display them in sorted order
 - Calculate the sum of numbers in a list

-### Conditions & String Handling
+### Conditional Logic & String Handling
+- Finding the greatest of four numbers
+- Student pass/fail check based on subject marks and percentage
+- Calculating student grade using a grading scheme
+- Detecting spam comments using keyword matching
+- Checking username length validity
+- Checking whether a name exists in a list
+- Detecting whether a post mentions a specific name (case-insensitive)
+- Detecting and replacing double spaces in strings
 - Data type finder
 - Comparison of two input values
-- Detecting double spaces in a string
-- Replacing double spaces with single spaces

 ### Tuples
 - Demonstrating that tuples are immutable